Vincenzo Grifo

-Vincenzo Grifo ([vinˈtʃɛntso ˈɡriːfo]; born 7 April 1993) is a professional footballer who plays as a winger or midfielder for Bundesliga club SC Freiburg.
-Born in Germany, he represents the Italy national team.
+Vincenzo Grifo ([vinˈtʃɛntso ˈɡriːfo]; born 7 April 1993) is a professional footballer who plays as a left winger or attacking midfielder for Bundesliga club SC Freiburg.
+Born in Germany, he plays for the Italy national team.

 Club career

 Early career

 Grifo began his footballing career with local youth sides 1.
 CfR Pforzheim and Germania Brötzingen, before joining 2.
 Bundesliga side Karlsruher SC in 2011.

 1899 Hoffenheim

 In July 2012, he joined Hoffenheim on a free transfer, signing a two-year contract with the club.
 After initially playing for the reserve side in the Regionalliga Südwest, he was soon promoted to the Hoffenheim senior squad, and made his debut with the club in the Bundesliga on 19 October 2012, in a 3–2 home win over Greuther Fürth, coming on as a substitute for Takashi Usami.
 His performances earned him a two-year contract extension, and saw him make a total of 12 substitute appearances throughout the 2012–13 season, as well as 13 appearances and 5 goals in the Regionalliga.
 In the summer of 2013, he was officially promoted to the first squad, and was given the number 32 shirt.
 He spent the next seasons on loan with Dynamo Dresden and FSV Frankfurt; with Frankfurt, he registered 7 goals and 10 assists in 35 appearances throughout the 2014–15 season.